 This interdisciplinary course explores the complex relation between writing, mapping, and national identity in American history.
 Drawing on nineteenth and twentieth-century philosophy and social and literary theory, the course builds a rigorous theoretical architecture around the idea that writing is a form of mapping, and vice versa.
 Students will first consider the history of cartography in America, the role of geographic knowledge in American political, legal, and social thought, and the influence of geographic discourses on American writing, particularly the novel.
-The goal is to consider how innovative approaches to history and literature inter-animate problems in other disciplines, and how American landscape studies offers a space for truly collaborative learning across fields.
+The goal is to consider how innovative approaches to history and literature inter-animate problems in other disciplines, and how American land-scape studies offers a space for truly collaborative learning across fields.

-THE ERA OF THE AMERICAN REVOLUTION (3) This course is designed to provide intensive study of the American Revolutionary Era from the conclusion of the French and Indian Wars to the adoption of the Consti-
+THE ERA OF THE AMERICAN REVOLUTION (3)

-French and Indian Wars to the adoption of the Constitution.
+This course is designed to provide intensive study of the American Revolutionary Era from the conclusion of the French and Indian Wars to the adoption of the Constitution.
 Close attention will be given to the crises leading up to the war, the Declaration of Independence, republicanism and revolutionary ideology, the Confederation and the Constitution.

-HIS 5012 CHOOSING THE PRESIDENT (3)
+CHOOSING THE PRESIDENT (3)